ramirezzServer/ramirezzServer/README.md

 ### 🎨 About Me

 Hey there!
-I’m **Faris Yahya Ayyash Alfatih**, a passionate **Front-End Developer** with a creative eye and a strong grasp of the full web ecosystem.
+I’m **Faris Yahya Ayyash Alfatih**, a passionate **Front-End Developer** with a deep understanding of the full web ecosystem.
 I specialize in building **aesthetic, responsive, and performant user interfaces**, and I love bridging **UI design** and **technical implementation**.

 - 💻 Specialized in **Next.js**, **TypeScript**, and **Tailwind CSS**